About Naysan:

 I was born and raised in New Orleans in a multi-racial Baha’i family.
 While I’m not at all religious myself, I credit my religious upbringing — as well as being half-black/half-Persian in a city that is itself a combination of countless cultures — with my current personal and professional approach to diversity and equity.
 I deeply believe that, in both society and theater, the more voices around the table, the better for all of us.

-For college, I went to Carleton College in Northfield, MN, because it snowed there.
+For undergrad, I went to Carleton College in Northfield, MN, because it snowed there.
 Carleton is a small liberal arts college, and the theater department was very small.
 It meant I was able to do a little bit of everything.
 But, we were also close to Minneapolis, and so I was also able to meet and work with many talented professional artists from the Twin Cities.

 I got my PhD in theater at UC San Diego, in a joint doctoral program with UC Irvine.
 My dissertation was on the adaptation of Shakespeare into visual art.
 While at UCSD, I was able to continue developing my practical work through directing and dramaturgy.